 Have you ever dreamt of sailing in the Mediterranean on your own private yacht?

-If you thought this type of holiday was only within reach of the rich and famous – Think again!
+If you thought this type of holiday was only within the reach of the rich and famous – Think again!

 Sailing the calm, unspoilt waters of the southwest Turkish coast and the Greek Dodecanese Islands.
 Seven glorious days, indulging in the beauty of the Mediterranean.
 Soaking up the luxury while being treated to secluded coves and bays and the coastal and island villages of The Mediterranean.

 Take a look at what one luxurious week sailing on a Turkish Gulet in the Mediterranean looks like, and we challenge you not to rethink your next holiday.

 We started our voyage in the Turkish coastal town of Marmaris.
 An area, along with neighbouring Bodrum, well known for the two or three masted wooden yachts known as Gulets.
 This is where we met MedSea ES Canada, our home for the next seven days.

 Turkish Gulets are a very popular style of charter yacht, and you can see why.
 They are spacious and quite luxurious.
 MedSea’s fleet of three vessels, including the newest in the fleet, MedSea ES Canada lived up to expectations and then some.

 Your Home Away from Home.

 Much like a floating hotel, vessels are very well appointed with spacious cabins and ensuites.
 MedSea ES Canada has eight cabins with ensuites including a huge Master cabin.

 Expect loads of deck space and plenty of lounging areas for sunbathing and relaxing, in or out of the sun.
 Typical of a gulet, the top deck has comfortable sunbeds for 16 as well as large, shaded daybeds on the aft deck and undercover couch areas on the foredeck.

 Large dining areas on both the aft and fore decks allow for a different dining outlook when the mood takes you.